 Published February 23, 2021

 With the level of disruption and uncertainty in today’s world, many brands and retailers are experiencing widespread change across their business and distribution operations.
 Continued e-commerce growth is prompting many companies to add new distribution centers (DCs) and fulfillment methods to cope with changing order profiles and volumes.
+Facility location planning is key to meeting those demands.

 The first step in any facility location planning is to complete the design of the new operation-not the actual building.
 In order to properly size the facility, you must first understand how it will function over the next several years.
 Selecting the right site or building can be a lengthy and costly process, so careful planning is required to avoid any potential mistakes at this stage.